GFDRR/CCDR-tools/docs/validation.md

 #### Correct values interpretation and outliers

-- Check layer projection sysyem (CRS) and resolution
+- Check layer projection system (CRS) and resolution
   - The CRS should be the same for all layers involved in the analysis, e.g. `WGS 84 - EPSG: 4326`
 - Check unit of measure (hazard metadata)
   - Is the unit of measure the same as expected by the vulnerability model?
 E.g. flood depth could be expressed in centimeters, meters, or by classes
 - Check values distribution (histogram)
-  - Is the range rapresented compatible with the unit of measure?
+  - Is the range represented compatible with the unit of measure?
 Are there outliers?
   - Set a proper cut for outliers
 - Set up appropriate classification and symbology (legend)
-  - This could be quantitative o categorical depending on the data
+  - This could be quantitative or categorical depending on the data

 #### Geographic correlation